The Elexcon2024 Shenzhen International Electronics Show Is Set To Grandly Open, Showing Full-Stack Technology And Products And Leading The Wave Of Ind...

+data-text="The elexcon2024 Shenzhen International Electronics Show Is Set to Grandly Open, Showing Full-stack technology and Products and Leading the Wave of Industrial Innovation" data-link=" elexcon2024 Shenzhen International Electronics Show Is Set to Grandly Open, Showing Full-stack Technology and Products and Leading the Wave of Industrial Innovation" class="whatsapp">Shar

-Media OutReach Newswire - 24 August 2024 - The elexcon2024 Shenzhen International Electronics Show hosted by Shenzhen Creativity exhibition Co., Ltd. will open in Shenzhen convention and Exhibition Center (Futian) from August 27 to 29,2024.
+SHENZHEN, CHINA - media OutReach Newswire - 24 August 2024 - The elexcon2024 Shenzhen International Electronics Show hosted by Shenzhen Creativity Exhibition Co., Ltd. will open in Shenzhen Convention and Exhibition Center (Futian) from August 27 to 29,2024.
 The exhibition brings together the global electronics technology elites, comprehensively displaying the latest full-stack technologies and products, and aiming to promote the recovery of the electronics industry and meet the challenges and opportunities in the era of artificial intelligence.

 As an annual event in the electronics industry, the elexcon2024 Shenzhen International Electronics Show will present a series of cutting-edge technologies and innovative applications for participants.
 The exhibition covers AI chips, embedded processors, intelligent sensing, new energy automotive electronics and other popular fields.
 More than 400 well-known exhibitors will display embedded AI, storage technology, automotive chip components and other cutting-edge technologies.